-Project construction is anticipated to take two years.
+Project construction took approximately two years.
+In Q4 2024 Mine operations commenced in the open pit and first ore was fed through the crushing circuit.
+The 225 kV power line connecting to the provincial grid is now electrified.
+The Tailing Storage Facility (TSF) construction is complete and ready for mine production as planned.
 Mine development will be phased with an initial milling capacity of 15,000 tonnes per day (t/d) or 5.5 million tonnes per annum (Mtpa) for the first five years of operation.
 After the first five years, the milling capacity will increase to 33,000 t/d or 12 Mtpa for the next five years, and to 55,000 t/d or 20,000 Mtpa in Year 11 until the end of the 23-year mine life.
-The Closure phase is phase is Year +24 to approximately Year +36 and is defined by the duration required to fill the Open Pit to the target closure level and the TSF is allowed to passively discharge to Davidson Creek via a closure spillway.
-The Closure phase is shorter than that what was presented in the Joint Mines Act / Environmental Management Act Permits Application (March 2022) as a result of optimizations to the Project.
-The Post-closure is now estimated to begin in Year +37.
+The Closure phase is Year +24 to approximately Year +36 and is defined by the duration required to fill the Open Pit with water to the target closure level, and the TSF is allowed to passively discharge to Davidson Creek via a closure spillway.
+The Post-closure phase is estimated to begin in Year +37.

 New Gold Inc. (New Gold) received Environmental Assessment Certificate EAC #M19-01 on June 21, 2019, under the 2002 Environmental Assessment Act (EAO 2019c) and a Decision Statement (DS) on April 15, 2019 under the Canadian Environmental Assessment Act, 2012 (CEA Agency 2019).
-In August 2020, Artemis Gold Inc. (Artemis) acquired the mineral tenures, assets and rights in the Blackwater Project that were previously held by New Gold Inc. On August 7, 2020, the Certificate was transferred to BW Gold LTD. (BW Gold), a wholly-owned subsidiary of Artemis, under the 2018 Environmental Assessment Act.
+In August 2020, Artemis Gold Inc. (Artemis) acquired the mineral tenures, assets and rights in the Blackwater Project that were previously held by New Gold Inc. On August 7, 2020, the EA Certificate was transferred to BW Gold LTD. (BW Gold), a wholly-owned subsidiary of Artemis, under the 2018 Environmental Assessment Act.
 The Impact Assessment Agency of Canada notified BW Gold on September 25, 2020, to verify that written notice had been provided within 30 days of the change of proponent as required in Condition 2.16 of the DS, and that a process had been initiated to amend the DS.

 BW Gold received Mines Act Permit M-246 on June 22, 2021, and Environmental Management Act Permit PE-110602 on June 24, 2021, authorizing early construction works for the Project.
-These works include clearing, grubbing ditching, and site levelling at the Plant Site location and sediment and erosion controls, including construction of ditches, diversions, and a sediment control pond (SCP).
-BW Gold received an amended Mines Act Permit M-246 on March 8, 2023, approving the Mine Plan and Reclamation Program and superseding the previous version.
-On May 2, 2023, BW Gold received Environmental Management Act Permits PE-110650 authorizing discharge of air contaminants to the atmosphere and PE-110652 authorizing discharge of effluent to surface water and groundwater from the Blackwater mine.
+Mines Act Permit M-246 was amended on March 8, 2023, authorizing full mine construction and Operations, and most recently on October 30, 2024, superseding the previous versions of the permit.
+BW Gold received Environmental Management Act Permit PA-110650 on May 2, 2023 (most recent amendment on September 9, 2024) authorizing the discharge of air contaminants to the atmosphere from the Blackwater Mine.